 Mesh router is a must-have

-When you install your own mesh router, you’ll make sure you always have a strong signal.
-Mesh routers have access points you can place around your new home so you can cover every area, and it will offer you a dual stream to prioritize your important devices.
+When you install your own mesh router, make sure you always have a strong signal.
+Mesh routers have access points you can place around your new home so you can cover every area, and dual streams can prioritize the most important devices.

 Smart home devices help you feel safe after moving away